Omar, West Virginia

 Omar is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States.
 Omar is located along West Virginia Route 44 and Island Creek, 6.5 mi south of Logan.
 Omar has a post office with ZIP code 25638.
-As of the 2010 census, its population was 552.
+As of the 2020 census, its population was 416 (down from 552 at the 2010 census).

 The community was named after James Omar Cole, one of the original lessors.